 Center designed to meet the needs of homeless

-The PCCC checks an average of 26 bags per day into a secure area, which allows people to leave their belongings in a safe place, something that lacked in the past and was a barrier to them accessing services.
-Guests are allowed dignity services such as laundry and showers.
+The PCCC checks an average of 45 bags per day into a secure area, which allows people to leave their belongings in a safe place, something that lacked in the past and was a barrier to accessing services.
+Guests are also invited to use hygiene services such as laundry and showers.

-Already the center’s services have begun to expand and those involved are working on partnerships with other nonprofits to offer additional services, such as employment counseling.
-Many guests are connected to housing consults with SideWalk, while others seek free medical services for the Olympia Free Clinic.
-About a dozen community partners provide services throughout each week.
-At that same time, the number of patients seen in the Crises Services Department at Providence St. Peter Hospital Emergency Department has decreased.
+The Center’s services have continued to expand and those involved are working on partnerships with other nonprofits to offer additional services, such as employment counseling.
+Many guests are connected to housing or a shelter bed through SideWalk, while others seek free medical services through The Olympia Free Clinic and Valley View Health Center.
+About a dozen community partners provide services at the Center each week.
+At that same time, the number of low acuity patients in this vulnerable population seen in the Providence St. Peter Hospital Emergency Department has continued to decrease.

 Providence Health & Services invests to create a thriving community

-Providence Health & Services in Southwest Washington began partnering with the City of Olympia, Capital Medical Center and many other community partners more than three years ago, as a direct response to Providence’s community health needs assessment, which identified patients with mental/behavioral health issues as one of the greatest unmet needs in the region.
+Providence Health & Services in Southwest Washington began partnering with the City of Olympia, Capital Medical Center and many other community partners more than four years ago, as a direct response to Providence’s community health needs assessment, which identified patients with mental/behavioral health issues as one of the greatest unmet needs in the Southwest Washington service area.

 Since then, Providence has partnered with the Providence St. Peter Foundation to provide $2.4 million in total to this cause.
-The 2015 Providence Christmas Forest Fund-a-Need was dedicated to the formation of the PCCC.
-This video at the event helped the cause set a record for donations.
 In addition, Capital Medical Center contributed $500,000 and the City of Olympia provided a $200,000 community development block grant.

-The center is meant to be a catalyst for change—by providing the essential components of healthy living, the hope is that it can lead to educational, economic and job opportunities.
-Visit the Providence Community Care Center website to learn more about the services offered, including the complete list of community partners.
+The center was created to be a catalyst for change—by providing the essential components of healthy living, the hope is that it can lead to educational, economic and job opportunities.
+Visit the Providence Community Care Center website, and watch the video to learn more about the services offered, including the complete list of community partners.